hoelzro/qbrt/DOCS/registers.md

 Special registers are a way for a qbrt program to get direct access into data in the virtual machine.
-The most often used example of this is the "result" register which contains the result of a function.
+The most often used example of this is the "\result" register which contains the result of a function.

 ```
-const $0 2
+const $x 2
-const $1 3
+const $y 3
-imult result $0 $1  ## assigns the product of 2 and 3 to the result register
+imult \result $x $y  ## assigns the product of 2 and 3 to the result register
 ```